kakapromaster/fastapi-docker-excute-code/README.md

 - `main.py`: Contains the FastAPI application and endpoint definitions.
 - `docker_utils.py`: Contains the utility functions for executing code inside Docker containers.
 - `schemas.py`: Defines the request and response schemas used for data validation.

+## Suggested enhancements

+1. **Support for More Languages**: Extend the `task_type` to support more programming languages like Javascript and Java.
+2. **Enhanced Security**: Use the `sanitize-py` library to sanitize input code, ensuring that potentially malicious code is safely handled and cannot harm the host system.